How to Improve Your Speaking Skills in a Foreign Language

 As Thornbury (2005: 1) points out, “speaking is so much a part of daily life that we take it for granted.”
 Speaking as a meaningful, complex skill and art is often overshadowed by the fact it is called upon thousands of times a day.
 However, just to keep things simple, we’ll say that in its simplest and purest form it is the ability or skill to convey meaning through sound – as opposed to writing.

 Getting in there and speaking (even with significant errors) has been shown time and time again to be one of the most important factors in improving the speed of your learning.
-For more information on rapid Spanish learning we wrote a whole post on how to learn Spanish quickly.
+For more information on rapid language learning we wrote a whole post on how to learn a language quickly.

 Like all the other language skills (reading, writing and listening), speaking involves a number of sub-skills, including: